cncf/memorials/carolyn-van-slyck.md

 No, I discovered, that wasn't enough.
 For her, the good-faith humans are always right.
 And that approach extended to every conversation I eventually had with her, about the world, this crap we call living, family, friends, you name it.
 I will carry Carolyn with me everywhere I go, because she fundamentally changed who I am for the better by being the model she was.
 It's hard to bear her loss.
 I sure I'm one of many.

+## Jiaxiao (Joe) Zhou

+Carolyn was a great friend and mentor.
+We started working as a team since 2022 during the pandemic.
+She was always there to cheer up the team and share her happiness with us.
+Her care and support for the open source communities were inspiring, especially her dedication to create an inclusive and open environment for everyone.
+I still wear the Gopher shirt that I ordered online from Women Who Go which she ran.
+I watched many of her talks at CNCF on YouTube and they were all great and taught me a lot on public speaking.
+I enjoyed every minute of the casual and non-work related talk with Carolyn on the Faces meetings.
+Carolyn helped me to understand how community meeting works, how to write a great proposal for talks, and how to become a caring and supportive community member.
+More importantly, she taught me how to be a better version of myself.

+I will miss her dearly.
+Rest in peace, Carolyn.

 ## Sarah Corleissen

 When I think of the Cloud Native community, I think of Carolyn.
 She was incredibly kind, and also quite funny.
 She was a tireless cheerleader for good documentation and for women in computing.
 Her impact will make a difference for years to come.
 We are all the poorer for her loss, and the richer for having known her.
 Carolyn, may you rest in peace and rise in glory.